michaelforney/velox/README.md

 keysym, it takes a button name.
 Valid button names are `left`, `right`, `middle`, `side`, and `extra`.

+### The `rule` command
+    rule <type> <identifier> action

+The `rule` command creates a new rule that will match new windows when they are created.
+This is useful to, for example, spawn certain windows on certain tags.
+The first argument is one of `title` or `app_id` and indicates which property of the window should be matched.
+The second argument is the value to match the window property against.
+If the type is `title` it is compared with the window title, and if the type is `app_id` it compared with the application ID (see the `xdg_shell` protocol for more details).
+The last argument is the action to execute when the newly created window matches the rule.
+This action is invoked with the new window as an argument.
+An example to always spawn a window with title `st` on tag 2, is:

+    rule title st tag.2.apply

 See velox.conf.sample for an example of a basic configuration file.

 <!-- vim: set ft=markdown tw=80 spell : -->